 Recuperating from a life revolved around drugs can be a difficult adjustment.
 At The Raleigh House, we promote recreational activities and leisure as the starting point for creating a new life.
 Our clients will learn healthier methods for dealing with their emotions and challenges through these activities at our drug rehab center in Colorado.
 They will get the chance to try new things and develop relationships with others that share similar interests.
 We offer a variety of options including sports, art and cultural events during your treatment program.

 If you or a loved one are suffering from a PCP addiction, you aren’t alone.
-Call us today at 720-891-4657 or contact us online to learn how our PCP rehab programs in Denver can help you or someone you love get better.
+Call us today at 720-891-4657 and our admissions team will be happy to answer any questions you may have about our PCP addiction treatment center.